-The life-changing journey for artisans and the beginning of A FAIR TRADE WORLD began when Linda traveled with her daughter to Uganda to meet with and interview artisans for her doctorate study on sustainability and Fair Trade.
+The life-changing journey for artisans and the beginning of A FAIR TRADE WORLD, a non-profit Virginia organization, began when Linda traveled iwith her daughter to Uganda.
+They met with and interviewed artisans for Linda’s Associate Fulbright doctorate study on sustainability and Fair Trade.

 The season was winter 2007.
 Dr. Emily Spivak, a physician of Infectious Disease at Johns Hopkins Medical Institute and daughter of the founder Linda Edwards, PhD, went to Kampala, Uganda to work in